 As an unregulated industry, there's no training requirement for caregivers, though many agencies provide their own training.
 One local start up, Care Academy, offers online training for caregivers.

 As reported in The Boston Globe, this has lead to elder abuse, especially to theft.
 In our own practice, we have had clients who have had wonderful experiences with care providers for many months or years, arrangements which turned sour when the caregivers began to steal from the seniors for whom they have been providing care.

 Risks to Caregivers

-On the other side, many of the caregivers are underpaid -- a median of $12.77 an hour in Massachusetts -- and often do not receive the benefits to which they are entitled, including payments into Social Security, workers compensation, and paid leave and overtime.
+On the other side, many of the caregivers are underpaid—a median of $12.77 an hour in Massachusetts —and often do not receive the benefits to which they are entitled, including payments into Social Security, workers compensation, paid leave, and overtime.
 They're not paid when they don't work, whether it's because they're sick or the person they're caring for needs to be hospitalized.

 Sometimes it's the caregivers themselves who prefer to be paid "under the table" either because they don't want a deduction in their pay to contribute to Social Security or they don't have legal status in the United States.
 They may be concerned about coming to the attention of the Immigration Service and they may not expect to benefit from Social Security if they ultimately move back to their countries of origin.

 Many caregivers are immigrants who have left their own families in their own countries to come to the United States to earn money to send back.
 Another article in The Boston Globe series tells the story of a woman from Ghana who works two grueling jobs to send money back home to support her family there.
 The reporter, Linda Matchan, traveled back to Ghana with the woman on one of her rare visits back home.